-In my entrepreneurial career, I quadrupled my price overnight, that’s because I believed that my product and service is worth that price.
-Yet, it sold.
+In my entrepreneurial career, I quadrupled my price point overnight because I believed that my product and service was worth that price.
+My parents questioned that decision.
 Of course.
-However, a higher price comes higher pressure, intensity and a willingness to make the product work.
+Yes, a higher price leads higher pressure, intensity and a willingness to make the product work.
 Yet, it sold.

 It’s hard not to notice the parallels between self-esteem and childhood experiences.
-It’s also not uncommon to find people with problematic childhoods growing up with self esteem issues: self-sabotaging in academics, career, and relationships.
+It’s also not uncommon to find people with problematic childhoods growing up with self-esteem issues: self-sabotaging in academics, career and relationships.

 The issues also come often in two main spectrums: you either had it too tough or had it too easy.
-Hence, you lack true self esteem.
+Hence, you lack true self-esteem.

-Self esteem is the judgment you pass on yourself, and by the standards by which you judge yourself.
-If someone lacks self esteem, they will feel driven to fake it, to create the illusion of self esteem.
+Self-esteem is the judgment you pass on yourself and by the standards by which you judge yourself.
+If someone lacks self-esteem, they will feel driven to fake it, to create the illusion of self-esteem.

 It has two interrelated aspects: it entails a sense of personal efficacy and a sense of personal worth.
-It is the conviction that one is competent to live, and worth of living.
+It is the conviction that one is competent to live, and worth living.

 The sense of efficacy is defined by an individual choosing his goals and action.
 That one has to be right in the conclusions one draws and choices and make.
 However, not demanding or expecting omniscience or infallibility.